Iceland is a stunning country with lots to see. Planning a road trip can be overwhelming.

 Should you book extra activities now or once there?

 There are great activities that can be booked on top of the program basis.
-For example:

 - Glacier hiking in Skaftafell